eliahburns/cuda_example/README.md

 ## Generated Image

-We can take the binary data file and use python and matplotlib to display the final product, which is a single sphere and a single light source observed through our first person perspective.

 <img align="right" width="145" height="100"
      title="cup" src="./images/sphere1000_color.png">

+We can take the binary data file and use python and matplotlib to display the final product, which is a single sphere and a single light source observed through our first person perspective.

+<br><br>

 ## Compilation